 What are the current status and step?

-[Insert screenshot and brief explanation here.]
+Status = Pending, Step = Awaiting customer Documentation

+I then viewed the status and step associated with Order ID 5175 using the above command.

 Write an SQL statement to update the status and step for the OrderID, 5175 to status = “Complete” and step = “Credit Customer Account.”

 What are the updated status and step values for this record?

-[Insert screenshot and brief explanation here.]
+Status = Complete, Step = Credit Customer Account

+I then used the above command to update the step and status associated with Order ID 5175 to complete and credit the customer account.
+My initial command had a syntax error, but when I identified it, I was able to enter the command successfully.

 Delete RMA records.